dfds/aws-janitor/README.md

-# iamsync
+# IAM Role Service
-PoC of AWS IAM synchronization

-test
+A small service for creating IAM roles in AWS